DagHjermann/Milkys2/000_HOW_TO_USE_THESE_FILES.md

 How to use the scripts in `shared/DHJ/Milkys2`

 ## Getting started
-1. In JupyterLab, start RStudio (from the RStudio icon)
+1. In JupyterLab, start RStudio from the RStudio icon (in the Launcher tab).
+NOTE: If there is no Launcher tab,select "File : New Launcher" in the menu.
 2. In RStudio, choose **File:Recent Projects** (in the menu) and choose **Milkys2** (or navigate to this folder and open `Milkys2.Rproj`)

 ## How to use RStudio